cth2015/cth-documentation-middleman/source/content/story-blocks/item-04-block-01.html.md

 - Gather specific feedback on early drafts of your work and the work of your peers
 - See what others are doing and have done before you – in your class, in parallel classes and classes of the years before you

-But the tool isn’t just a tool – it embodies the further development of a teaching practice that leverages the knowledge and information that exists around us.
+But Coding the Humanities isn’t just a tool – it embodies the further development of a teaching practice that leverages the knowledge and information that exists around us.
 We believe in a future of shared learning – inside and outside of universities – and knowledge institutions are here to further shape this future of learning.